Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Introduction

 In applications based on image editing methods, one must be able to generate images that are of high fidelity to original images in the first place, including reproduction of their details, and then one will be able to perform appropriate editing of images according to the prompts therefrom.
 To achieve high-fidelity image generation, most existing research exploits optimization of parameters such as model weights, text embeddings, and latent variables, which results in high computational costs and memory usage.

-In this paper, we propose a method that can obtain latent variables and text embeddings yielding high-quality reconstruction of real images while using only forward computations.
-Our method does not require optimization, enabling faster processing and reducing computational costs.
+In this paper, we propose a method that can obtain latent variables and text embeddings yielding high-fidelity reconstruction of real images while using only forward computations.
+Our method requires neither optimization nor backpropagation, enabling ultrafast processing and reducing memory usage.
 The proposed method is based on null-text inversion~\cite{NullTextInv}, which has the denoising diffusion implicit model (DDIM) inversion~\cite{SongICLR2021, DiffusionBeatGANs} and CFG as its principal building blocks.
-DDIM inversion computes the diffusion process by inverting the reverse diffusion process calculated by the unconditional diffusion model.
-CFG computes the reverse diffusion process using a linear combination of the text-conditional prediction and the unconditional prediction.
-In practice, a specific embedding is used as the input for the unconditional prediction, which is the null-text embedding.
-Null-text inversion improves the reconstruction accuracy by optimizing the embedding vector of an empty string so that the diffusion process calculated by DDIM inversion aligns with the reverse diffusion process calculated using CFG.
-We discovered that the optimal solution obtained by this method can be approximated by the embedding of the conditioning text prompt.
+Null-text inversion improves the reconstruction accuracy by optimizing an embedding which is used in CFG so that the diffusion process calculated by DDIM inversion aligns with the reverse diffusion process calculated using CFG.
+We discovered that the optimal embedding obtained by this method can be approximated by the embedding of the conditioning text prompt, and that editing also works by using an embedding of a source prompt instead of the optimized embedding.

 Figure~\ref{fig:title} shows a comparison between the proposed method and existing ones.
-Our method generated high-quality reconstructions when a real image and a corresponding prompt were given.
+Our method generated high-fidelity reconstructions when a real image and a corresponding prompt were given.
 DDIM inversion had noticeably lower reconstruction accuracy.
-Null-text inversion achieved high-quality results, nearly indistinguishable from the input image, but required more computation time.
+Null-text inversion achieved high-quality results, nearly indistinguishable from the input image, but required much longer computation time.
 The proposed method, which we call \textbf{negative-prompt inversion}, allows for computation at the same speed as DDIM inversion, while achieving accuracy comparable to null-text inversion.
-Furthermore, combining our method with image editing methods such as prompt-to-prompt~\cite{PromptToPrompt} allows fast single-image editing (Editing).
+Furthermore, combining our method with image editing methods such as prompt-to-prompt~\cite{PromptToPrompt} allows ultrafast single-image editing (Editing).